Assignments and Grading

 The Take-Home Essay Exam will include two questions focused around course readings and films.
 Students will have two weeks to complete it from the day the exam is distributed.

 Regular attendance and active participation are not only critical to ensuring that we have a rich and lively learning environment, but they are also key to success in this course.
 Come to class prepared to share your perspectives, ask questions, and engage with your fellow classmates.

 We will always begin promptly, so please arrive on time.
 Also, DO NOT pack up and begin to leave before lecture is over.
 Besides being a distraction to your classmates and to me, you will miss the important points that I save for the end.

 I ask that students DO NOT use laptops or electronic tablets for note taking.
 Studies show that note taking with paper and pen maximizes learning.
 Plus, electronics can distract other students (and the professor).
 If you need digital copies of your notes, you can snap a photo of written notes later.
 If you have a disability or other learning needs that require you to use a device in lecture, please let me know and we’ll work it out.
 Always silence cell phones before class, and stow them away.
 If you must take or make an emergency call, please step out through the back door.

 When participating in class discussion, do be courteous and respectful.
 At times we will venture into topics that may spark debate.
 Diverse perspectives are always encouraged, but when disagreeing, please always strive to be generous and open-minded rather than dismissive.

-I will not make arrangements for make-up exams except for those who have a valid emergency.
+I will not make arrangements for make-up exams or extensions except for those who have a valid emergency.
 Routine illnesses, commute troubles, travel plans, work-related conflicts, etc. are not considered emergencies.
 Remember, exams are scheduled well in advance, so be sure to check the class schedule and plan accordingly.
-No make-ups for missed quizzes.